 The relationship between the requested mortgage amount and the appraised value, or, sales price (whichever is lower) of the property.
 For example, a home valued and priced at $100,000 on which there is an $80,000 mortgage has an LTV of 80 percent.

 Type of interest rate lock that may only be used for properties under construction or rehabilitation as of the SONYMA loan application date.
-The lock-in period is 240 days from the application date.
+The lock-in period is 240 days from the reservation date.

 The mortgage company that services your SONYMA loan after closing.
 All mortgage payments and inquiries should be made directly to the mortgage servicer.